 How to train AI on your writing voice: the technical breakdown

 How to train AI on your writing voice is a real technical question with three different answers depending on which approach you use.
 The three approaches are prompting a general LLM with your writing samples, fine-tuning an open-weight base model on your corpus, and voice profiling on a multi-signal training corpus.
 Each one has a different cost, a different operational complexity, and a different ceiling on how close the output gets to your actual voice.
 This piece is the technical breakdown.
 What each approach does at the model level, why each one hits the ceiling it hits, and which one fits which use case.
-The conclusion (voice profiling on the 9 dimensions of voice is the approach that works for production creator workflows) is also the design decision behind VoiceMoat, but this piece is the comparison, not the pitch.
+The conclusion (voice profiling on the 10 signals of voice is the approach that works for production creator workflows) is also the design decision behind VoiceMoat, but this piece is the comparison, not the pitch.

 The companion essay is at why all AI-written tweets sound the same (and how to actually fix it), which states the prescription in operating-level language.
 The mechanical reference is at why every AI draft you write sounds the same.
 This piece is the technical breakdown that compares the three approaches side by side.
 Read all three if you want the why, the how, and the what.
+If you want the practical step-by-step instead of the model-level mechanics, the companion how-to is at how to train AI on your writing style (step-by-step).

-- Prompting.
+• Prompting.
 Take a general LLM (GPT-4, Claude 4.x, Gemini, or another hosted model) and put your writing samples in the system prompt or few-shot context.
 Cheap, fast, weak.
 Hits a ceiling by paragraph three.

-- Fine-tuning.
+• Fine-tuning.
 Take an open-weight base model (Llama, Mistral, Qwen, or another open-weight family) and train it further on your writing corpus.
 Expensive in compute and operational complexity.
 Improves over prompting; still inherits base-model defaults on signals not explicitly trained against.

 The rest of this piece unpacks each approach at the model level, names the ceiling each one hits, and ends with the side-by-side comparison.